Fort Bridger – HauntedHouses.com

 HISTORY OF MANIFESTATIONS:

-Also it is true that people died in Indian attacks, illness and disease, dumb accidents and natural death from old age.
+Some may have succumbed to illness and disease, accidents or natural death from old age.

-Entities of animals who don’t know they are dead also still call the place home.
+Entities of animals who don’t know they are dead also still call the place in this world their home.

 All of the restored buildings on this historic site are popular with entities of the people who once worked and lived here.